 10 Kid-Friendly Hikes

 100 85th Ave NW, Fridley, MN, USA 55432

-All together, Springbrook’s offer three miles of hiking trails, but grab or print a map, and you will find several loops that are shorter than a mile.
+All together, Springbrook offers three miles of hiking trails, but grab or print a map, and you will find several loops that are shorter than a mile and perfect for beginners.
 In fact, only the outer hiking trail is over a mile, and it is still only a mile and a half – something I would definitely risk with grade-school kids.
 The other four trails are less than half a mile each.
 You could take a different trail every day for a week, culminating with the “long” hike.